MinistryPlatform-Community/PowerAutomate/README.md

 ### Steps

 - Download the Defintion from Github [Download Connector](Connector/MinistryPlatform.swagger.json)
+- Open in some sort of text editor (VS Code, Notepad++, Notepad, etc)
 - Search and Replace the Hostname (mpi.ministryplatform.com) with your hostname ![alt text](Assets/UpdateConnectorStep2.png)
 - Copy the updated JSON Definition
 - Paste this definition into the Custom Connector Swagger Editor ![Search and Replace](Assets/UpdateConnectorStep1.png) ![alt text](Assets/UpdateConnectorStep3.png)